How to Choose a Plumber: Complete Guide to Hiring the Right Pro

 Angi / HomeAdvisor Pre-screened professionals, quote comparisons Plumbers pay for placement

 Best practice: Use referrals from neighbors or friends to build a shortlist, then validate those names by checking their Google reviews, BBB profile, and any complaint history.
-Look for patterns — a single bad review matters far less than repeated complaints about the same issue.
+Look for patterns.
+A single bad review matters far less than repeated complaints about the same issue.
+Watch for suspiciously perfect 5-star reviews clustered in a short time period, which is a common sign of paid or fake reviews.

 Pincher's Pro Tip